 This is part one of a series of articles that exposes the ideology behind the New Zealand Mates & Dates programme.
-Guest writer Jared Luke reveals what they don’t want New Zealand parents or the general public to know.
+Our Guest writer reveals what they don’t want New Zealand parents or the general public to know.

 *First published February 2019